elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

 #### a. licence of the software

  > *Narrative*: Explain what a license is.
 The license will determine the rules for access and use of the software.
 It is a legal document, usually composed by a lawyer.
+ > A software license is a legal agreement that outlines the terms and conditions under which a piece of software can be used, distributed, and modified.
+It's essentially a set of rules that govern how the software can be used and by whom.
+ >  When it comes to software licenses, open source licenses are those that allow the source code of the software to be freely distributed and modified.
+This is in line with the principles of open science, as it allows anyone to access the software and use it for their own purposes.
+FAIR science, on the other hand, focuses on making sure that scientific data and research can be easily found, accessed, and used by others.
+A software license that promotes FAIR science would therefore allow others to easily access and use the software, in line with the principles of openness and accessibility.
  > Note for instructor: [Open Source Development - An Introduction To Ownership And Licensing Issues](https://oss-watch.ac.uk/resources/iprguide)

  >**Learning experience**